ibm-wsc/cloud-native-linuxone/docs/application-promotion/git.md

 ## Summary

-We created a GitHub Trigger for our pipeline, which is connected to a TriggerTemplate that will start our pipeline (passing it the git commit SHA hash and the commit message as well as other values we aren't using) when the ClusterTriggerBinding is triggered.
-Since we selected GitHub push as the ClusterTriggerBinding it will be activated on a push.
-In order to do the actual activation, we created a GitHub webhook that will reach out to the event listener URL when an action happens in GitHub.
-Thus, when we make a new GitHub change to our fork, we will start a new pipeline build.
-We will do this in the next section.
+You created a GitHub webhook for your `spring-petclinic` repository fork that will trigger a new run of your `spring-petclinic` pipeline when new code is pushed to your GitHub repo[^1].
+You will do this in the next section.

+[^1]: A more detailed explanation is that when new code is pushed to your GitHub repo, the GitHub webhook will send a payload to the event listener which then interacts with a number of OpenShift Pipelines-associated Kubernetes custom resources that you created when you used the `Add Trigger` button in the UI.
+Namely, the event listener will trigger a new `PipelineRun` of your `spring-petclinic` pipeline based on the `spring-petclinic` `TriggerTemplate` passing it the values for the git commit SHA hash and the commit message using the variables populated via the `github-push` `ClusterTriggerBinding`.